gabrielh-muniz/pern-auth/README.md

 - Login and logout with JWT.
 - Google OAuth login using [Passport.js](https://www.passportjs.org/).
 - Password reset flow with reset tokens.
+- Refresh token rotation for persistent and secure sessions
 - Endpoint to check authentication status.
 - React frontend powered by Zustand for state and React Hook Form for forms.